Skip to main content

 • Be located within the City of Melbourne.

-• Be primarily focused on creating a new greening project.
+• Be primarily focused on creating new green space or infrastructure.

 • Demonstrate community and environmental benefits.

-• Be located on land owned by the applicant or, where private property is not owned by the applicant, a secured lease is required for at least five years, with written consent from the building owner.
+• Be located on land owned by the applicant, or, where greening is to take place on private property not owned by the applicant, a secured lease for at least five years is required, along with written consent from the property owner.

 Contact Details